 Check this week’s Fair Purchase Price or see the HR-V models for sale near you.

-2024 Subaru Crosstrek
+2025 Subaru Crosstrek

 Subaru Crosstrek Highlights

-Larger touchscreen: Standard in all but the Crosstrek Base, a portrait-oriented 11.6-inch touchscreen takes pride of place in the center of the dashboard.
+Larger touchscreen: Standard in all but the Crosstrek Base grade, a portrait-oriented 11.6-inch touchscreen takes pride of place in the center of the dashboard.
 It’s easy to see and use.
 Don’t worry; the Crosstrek cabin still has the same rugged charms people love.
 In other words, you won’t think you’re in some snooty luxury conveyance, even with that handy-dandy touchscreen.

 Wireless Apple CarPlay and Android Auto: Rejoice, smartphone fans!
 Every Crosstrek with an 11.6-inch screen comes standard with wireless smartphone connectivity.
 A wired connection is needed with the standard dual-screen infotainment system used in the base model.